OpenOCL/openocl.github.io/_api/ocl_options.md

 ---
 name: OclOptions
-description: Creates an options struct for [OclSolver](#apiocl_solver).
+description: "Creates an options struct for [OclSolver](#apiocl_solver).
 Check the casadi documentation and the ipopt documentation to see which options are available.
 These options can be set in 'opt.nlp.ipopt'.
-The default values are the following:
+The default values are the following:"
 content_markdown: ~
 code_block:
   title: Example